hoardinghopes/embodying-buber/src/posts/Grokking the world.md

 I walked out with my dog this morning, chatting to him as I went.
 He listened, as dogs do – half-an-ear cocked towards me, the rest seeking out the fresh morning – and occasionally bumped his nose against my hand in support of my words.

-Hidden in the trees lining the garden, the birds sang out, full-throated Springtime singing changing to other sharper calls as we passed below them.
+Hidden in the trees lining the garden, the birds sang out, full-throated springtime singing changing to other sharper calls as we passed below them.
 Now I'm used to these birds, I know when they're singing their territory into being or their burgeoning lust into egg-making, and I know when they're talking about me.
 They have a different tone for describing me that comes with a particular intensity cutting through everything else: The human's out again!

 It's clear as I write that you comprehend me.
 You know what I'm talking about.
 You'll likely smile at my anthropomorphising the animals around me, but you will understand and you won't think me mad.